Malta in the Eurovision Song Contest 2021: Internal selection

-On 18 May 2020, PBS confirmed that Destiny Chukunyere would remain as Malta's representative for the Eurovision Song Contest 2021.
+On 18 May 2020, PBS confirmed that Destiny Chukunyere would remain as its representative for the Eurovision Song Contest 2021.
 On 26 October 2020, PBS announced a public call for composers and songwriters to express their interest in submitting a song for the singer until 30 October 2020.
 Those interested would be sent further details and guidelines, including the expected style, of the song.

 On 15 March 2021, PBS announced that Destiny would perform the song "Je me casse" at the Eurovision Song Contest 2021.
 "Je me casse" was written by Malin Christin, Amanuel Dermont, Nicklas Eklund and Pete Barringer.
 A&Rs of the song were Kevin Lee and Greig Watts with publishing by WiiBii Music, DWB Music and StarLab Publishing.
 The release of the song and official music video was made available online on the broadcaster's website tvm.com.mt and the official Eurovision Song Contest's YouTube channel.